 Ensuring the safety and well-being of students at Uxbridge High School is our top priority and therefore we have policies and procedures which surround the issue of safeguarding young people.

 Safeguarding means that we aim to ensure the well-being of students both emotionally and physically, and will take steps in order to ensure that young people are not at risk, either from themselves or from others.
+We continue to monitor vulnerable students and maintain contact with the relevant services.

 The steps that the school might take are: